Aviah/one-click-django-polls-tutorial/tutorial_part6.md

 Again, using `reverse` makes it easy to change the URLs path in the future, and it is a better and cleaner way to manage urls for a django project.

-*Note: the **choice_set** is a method that django adds automaticaly for one-to-many relations, as an easy way for the one side object to get the related many side objects.
-Django knows about the questions-choices one-many relation from the ForeignKey in the polls/Choices model.*
+*Note: the `choice_set` is a method that django adds automaticaly for one-to-many relations, as an easy way for the one side object to get the related objects from the many side.
+Django knows about the questions-choices one-to-many relation from the `ForeignKey` field in the `Choice` model.*

 To see the results, edit the results view as well, so it looks like this: